SuperPepino/simpleloginV1/README.md

 ---
 <br>
 <p align="center">
-  Made with learning in mind.<br>
-  If you like it, consider ⭐ing the repo!
+  If you like it, consider ⭐ the repo!
 </p>
 <h3 align="center" ><strong>
 **I will try to update this program once in a while so I will post devlogs on my <span><a href="pepinoportfolio.vercel.app">website</a></span>. with updates**